Converging efforts for Palawan’s biodiversity and its people

 Despite its ecological importance, human activities pose the biggest threat to Palawan’s biodiversity.
 "Kaingin," or deliberately setting fire to forests for cultivation is still a practice among farmers.
 Illegal logging and mining are also prevalent.

 The lack of income and resources to ensure sustainable livelihood remain the leading cause for people to be enticed to these activities.
 As reported by the National Economic Development Authority (NEDA) in 2009, a quarter of the families in Palawan remain poor, mostly farmers who toiled in planting rice and corn.

-Recognizing poverty as a major development issue that will continue to affect Palawan’s biodiversity, the country’s leading funding institutions known as “F4”, Peace and Equity Foundation (PEF), Foundation for a Sustainable Society, Inc. (FSSI), Forest Foundation Philippines (FFP), and Foundation for the Philippine Environment (FPE) banded together to protect the environment and provide livelihood opportunities for people in Roxas.
+Recognizing poverty as a major development issue that will continue to affect Palawan’s biodiversity, four funding institutions, Foundation for a Sustainable Society, Inc., Forest Foundation Philippines, Foundation for the Philippine Environment, and PEF - also known as F4 - banded together in an effort to protect the Northern Palawan Corridor (San Vicente-Taytay-Roxas Forest Block and Cleopatra’s Needle) and provide livelihood opportunities for the people in Roxas.

 The Star Trek Project

 In 2010, PEF, FSSI, and FPE started the Star Trek Project in partnership with local partner, Palawan Center for Appropriate Rural Technology, Inc. (PCART).
 The name Star Trek was derived from the popular American science fiction film about explorers whose ship was called "Enterprise NX-01".
 Like these explorers, PCART and partners are working “to go “where no man has gone before” in achieving their objectives.